Jonathan Taylor Player Prop Bets for NFL Week 8 | Indianapolis vs. Tennessee 10/31/2021

 Recent Performances

-- In last week's matchup with the 49ers, Taylor ran for 107 yards on 18 carries (averaging 5.9 yards per carry) while scoring one touchdown on the ground.
+- Taylor put together a 107-yard rushing performance in last week's matchup with the 49ers, carrying the ball 18 times (averaging 5.9 yards per carry) while scoring one touchdown.

-- In his last three games, Taylor has 305 rushing yards (101.7 per game) on 47 carries with four touchdowns.
+- Taylor has 305 rushing yards on 47 attempts (101.7 yards per carry) and four touchdowns in his last three games.

-- He's also averaged 44.0 receiving yards per game, grabbing seven passes for 132 yards and one touchdown.
+- Taylor also has seven catches for 132 yards (44.0 per game) and one touchdown.

 Taylor's Indianapolis Teammates